osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/clients.md

 1. In the toolbar, click **Add Client**.

-1. Enter a **Name** for the client to indicate what application it will be used by.
+1. Enter a **Name** for the client.
+    Use this name to identify the device or application that will use this client.

 1. Enter the **Allowed Redirect URL(s)** for the application.
 This will be specified by the application when authenticating against OCS, and the OCS identity server will direct back to this URL after successful authentication.